Amer Hiroš: Osijek

 In July 2021, Hiroš signed for Croatian Prva HNL club Osijek on a free transfer.
 On 25 January 2023, he signed for Šibenik on loan until the end of season.
 He returned to Osijek following the end of his loan.
 He left the club by mutual consent in January 2024.

 Return to Željezničar

 On 22 January 2024, Hiroš returned to Željezničar, signing a deal until the end of the year.
 He made his first appearance since his return to the club on 17 February 2024, in a 0–0 home draw against Zrinjski Mostar.
 He scored his first goal for Željezničar in a 3–0 home win against Sarajevo in the city derby on 3 March 2024.

 On 14 April 2024, Hiroš was sent off after a straight red card in the Sarajevo derby.
-On 1 January 2025, he left Željezničar after deciding not to renew his contract with the club and went to FK Borac BL with that selling himself to Vico Zeljković.
+On 1 January 2025, he left Željezničar after deciding not to renew his contract with the club.